Are gas prices going up again? Yes and here’s why

 “There are very few weapons in the president’s arsenal they can use, and he’s pretty much trying everything,” Gross said.

-What happens from here It’s difficult to know, according to Todd Staples, president of the Texas Oil and Gas Association.
-He told KXAN it’s difficult to predict when there will be a consistent and stable price decline due to the Russia-Ukraine conflict.
+What happens from here?
+It’s difficult to know, according to Todd Staples, president of the Texas Oil and Gas Association.
+He said that it’s difficult to predict when there will be a consistent and stable price decline due to the Russia-Ukraine conflict.

 “It’s frustrating for people filling up at the pump, because they want affordable gasoline, and our industry is not being held by all of the volatility,” said Staples.